 2. Can a diode laser emboss wood?

 Yes, of course.
-The LP5's diode laser supports the embossing model and is powerful enough (up to 20 W) to engrave dimensional reliefs in soft and medium-weight woods.
+The LP5's diode laser supports the embossing model and is powerful enough (up to 20 W) to engrave dimensional reliefs into soft and medium-weight woods.

 3. What is the difference between laser engraving and embossing on wood?

-Laser engraving usually involves marking or cutting the surface to a uniform depth.
+Laser engraving typically marks or cuts the surface to a uniform depth.

-Laser engraving uses variable depth engraving to create raised or debossed 3D effects that add texture and dimension to your design.
+Laser engraving uses a variable depth engraving technique to create raised or recessed 3D effects, adding texture and dimension to your design.